KittyGiraudel/site/_posts/2013-04-04-future-of-css-layout-css-grid.md

 So as I understand this, **the Grid layout is “macro” while the Flexbox module is “micro”.** I think Grid will be perfect to organize the layout structure with high-level elements whereas Flexbox will be best-suited for some modules that require specific alignments, ordering and so like a fluid navigation for example.

 ## Final words

-> I have been amazed by its efficiency.

 For having [played](https://codepen.io/HugoGiraudel/pen/2befd6d225b69912af8561f7cb020124) with the module for hours, I can tell it is quite promising.
 I have been amazed by its efficiency, and I even could try to mix it with CSS preprocessors: it rocks.
 The fact it’s fully number-based makes it very easy to use in [loops](https://codepen.io/HugoGiraudel/pen/fb0e46cde228e5437993ba1305459a22), [mixins and functions](https://codepen.io/HugoGiraudel/pen/aCliz).